Login

 “When Oliver first started at the Circle Centre Nursery he was already suffering with anxiety around school and being left in the care of others.
 Oliver struggled to enter enclosed spaces, relying heavily on regulation methods through sensory play and had no reliable method of communication.

-The Circle Centre staff have embraced Oliver’s every high and low, his every good and bad day, and celebrated every single achievement – big or small.
-Oliver has thrived in the setting, going inside to attend group activities, finding friends and interacting with play.
-He can follow verbal cues and use object references to communicate a little more.
-He now runs enthusiastically to the gate to get in, and is reluctant to leave at the end of every session.
+The Circle Centre staff embraced Oliver’s every high and low, his every good and bad day, and celebrated every single achievement – big or small.
+Oliver thrived in the setting, going inside to attend group activities, finding friends and interacting with play.
+He can now follow verbal cues and use object references to communicate a little more.

 We could not be more grateful to the Circle Centre staff; the continued support and the limitless patience they have shown our son has seen him turn into a strong, confident little boy with a keen interest in learning more and discovering new things.

-The service has been transformative to us as a family, and it’s difficult to overstate the number of significant changes that we have observed and are grateful for.
+The service was transformative to us as a family, and it’s difficult to overstate the number of significant changes that we have observed and are grateful for.